US Senate buries Joe Biden election reform | International

 “I’m not making it up.
 It is a fact,” he remarked.

-Conservative-governed states have spent the past year taking advantage of former President Donald Trump’s unfounded claims about voter fraud in the 2020 election to introduce a series of regulations that complicate the exercise of the vote.
+Conservative-governed states have spent the past year taking advantage of former President Donald Trump’s unfounded claims regarding voter fraud in the 2020 election to introduce a series of regulations that complicate the exercise of the vote.

 The project promoted by Biden would have guaranteed the right to vote by mail, the polls and at least two weeks of early voting, in addition to making Election Day a national holiday.